LYNDI

 XAVIER

-I'm helping because it just happens to be a full moon.
+I’m not helping her locate her stupid groupie friend out of sympathy.
+I don’t know what Jax sees in Katie, but we’ve never shared the same taste in women.
+Regardless, I’m helping because it just happens to be a full moon.
 Bad things can happen on full moon nights.
 Or good things, depending on your perspective.

 “It’s pitch black,” she complains, fumbling with her phone.
-I forget that not everybody can see well in the dark.
+I sometimes forget that not everybody can see well in the dark.

-I grab her hand when she trips, leading deeper into the passageway to the old tunnels which serve as the Lair’s exclusive, after-hours dig where I’m expected to appear for VIP members—management's way of whoring me out to fans.
-I usually skip out, but… Katie may have wandered too far below, and I don’t want blood on my hands.
+But Katie may have wandered too far below, and I don’t want blood on my hands.
 Not again.
 The thought of it tingles my spine; my wolf’s hackles rise.

 Speaking of…